Azure/meta-azure-service-broker/docs/azure-sql-db.md

     "resourceGroup": "<resource-group>",: "<resource-group>", // [Required] Unique.
 Only allow up to 90 characters "location": "<azure-region-name>",         // [Required] e.g. eastasia, eastus2, westus, etc. You can use azure cli command 'azure location list' to list all locations.
     "sqlServerName": "<sql-server-name>",      // [Required] Unique. sqlServerName cannot be empty or null.
 It can contain only lowercase letters, numbers and '-', but can't start or end with '-' or have more than 63 characters.
-    "sqlServerCreateIfNotExist": true | false, // If false, location and properties below are optional.
     "sqlServerParameters": {
         "allowSqlServerFirewallRules": [        // [Optional] If present, ruleName, startIpAddress and endIpAddress are mandatory in every rule.
             {